The side-effects of uncontrolled HIV and some antiretroviral drugs and other medications may affect how your system functions day-to-day.

 Reduce your intake of caffeine, alcohol, sugary and fried foods

-Keep your bowel movements regular by eating a diet rich in fruit, vegetables and wholegrains, for example brown rice, wholemeal bread and oats.
+Keep your bowel movements regular by eating a diet rich in fruit, vegetables, beans, pulses and wholegrains, such as brown rice, wholemeal bread and oats.

 If you smoke, aim to stop smoking altogether